open-telemetry/opentelemetry-specification/issue-management.md

 label.
 It is possible to automate this.
 E.g. https://github.com/apps/stale The minimum time elapsed before the `stale` label is applied is proposed to be one week.

-We highly encourage to use line breaks in markdown files at `80` characters wide.
-There are tools that can do it for you effectively.
-Please submit proposal to include your editor settings required to enable this behavior so the out of the box settings for this repository will be consistent.